johnshearing/PrivateKeyVault/README.md

 Use it to:
 * [Securely move assets on the Ethereum blockchain without exposing your private keys to any other device.](https://www.youtube.com/watch?v=_vA4tTLdL2M)
-* Support for other blockchains is coming soon.
+* Support for the IOTA Tangle is coming soon.
 * Securely read and edit all types of files behind the airgap where remote viewing and key logging is not possible.
 * No WiFi, No BlueTooth, No Cables, No USB ThumbDrives
 * [Move files across the airgap to other devices using QR-Codes](https://www.youtube.com/watch?v=3MwJOj3t8cI)